About Christian Academy

 The original vision of that small group of families in 1976 was of a school where students and teachers could pray together, where students could be taught every day about the truth of the Bible, and where every subject whether it is history, science, or any other subject is taught from a Biblical perspective.
 They envisioned a school where students would be challenged academically, where students would push themselves to be the best athletically, and where students would learn the value of hard work.
 In the 40 years since the school began, we have stayed true to that vision.

-Christian Academy now serves students from six weeks all the way through 12th grade.
+Christian Academy now serves students from 12 months all the way through 12th grade.
 We at CA believe in teaching students to live a life of meaning to God, society, and self.
 These values form the core values of Christian Academy, and through God's help, we hope to make the world a better place with each student that walks through our doors.

 Cognia/AdvancEd/North Central Association Commission on Accreditation and School Improvement and the National Christian School Association (NCSA)

 Accreditation assures graduates that the Christian Academy academic credits are accepted at educational institutions everywhere.
 These associations are recognized by the National Council for Private School Accreditation (NCPSA) located in Washington, D.C.

 Approximately 95% of our graduates continue to institutions of higher learning or military services.
 On average our graduating seniors are offered scholarships that range from $5,000 - $40,000*.

 Sampling of Colleges and Universities attended by CA Graduates (This list is a sample and is not comprehensive.)

 Oklahoma Christian University

 Southeast Missouri State University

 University of Missouri